 As a companion case to our ITC complaint, on April 9, 2020, we filed separate actions against each of Roku, TCL, Hisense, and Funai in the United States District Court, Central District of California, alleging that Roku is willfully infringing five of our patents and TCL, Hisense, and Funai are willfully infringing six of our patents by incorporating our patented technology into certain of their televisions, set-top boxes, remote control devices, human interface devices, streaming devices and sound bars.
-Now that the most of the PTAB matters have been concluded, we will ask the District Court to lift this stay.
+The Court stayed this lawsuit pending action by the PTAB with respect to Roku's requests for IPR and with respect to the International Trade Commission Investigation.
+At this time, we are only waiting for the decision of the U.S. Supreme Court with respect to Roku's appeal request (see discussion above) and once received, we expect to be able to ask the District Court to lift this stay.